matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/fair-onboarding-alpha.md

 ### Bridge with Portal

 You can also bridge ETH or tokens with the UI provided by Matter Labs at [portal.zksync.io](http://portal.zksync.io).
-If a token you want to bridge if missing from the Portal drop down, you can request that we add it [here](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw).
+If a token you want to bridge is missing from the Portal drop down, you can request that we add it [here](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw).

 ### Bridge scripts